awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ch.md

      [credential "https://github\.com"]
        helper = osxkeychain
      ```
-     This will cause git to use the osxkeychain helper when the remote host matches the "https://github\.com" context, and aws codecommit credential-helper when the remote host matches the codecommit host\.
+     In this configuration, Git will use the osxkeychain helper when the remote host matches "https://github\.com" and the credential helper when the remote host matches "https://git-codecommit\.us-east-1\.amazonaws\.com"\.
-  -  Include an empty string helper before the aws git credential helper like so:
+  -  Include an empty string helper before the credential helper.
+For example:
      ```
      [credential]
        helper =